jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     ```

-2. Fetch continuosly if there are any messages pending for our Recipient.
+2. Fetch any pending messages for our Recipient.

     ```rust
             for message in self.inner.fetch_next_msgs().await {